 14. number two

-Amazingly the late great film critic, Roger Ebert, wasn't so keen on the film giving it just two stars.
+Amazingly the late great film critic Roger Ebert wasn't so keen on the film, giving it just two stars.
 He really didn't like deputy police chief Dwayne T.Robinson saying: "All by himself he successfully undermines the last half of the movie."

-Just goes to show, even the greats can be wrong, from time-to-time.
+Just goes to show, even the greats can be wrong, from time to time.

 15. pearl of wisdom

-Takagi has a back story.
+Nakatomi president Joseph Yoshinobu Takagi has a back story.
 He served on the Japanese navy ship, Akagi, which was the carrier that transported the bombers of Pearl Harbour in World War II.
 Hence "Akagi" is the password to the vault.

 16. shafted